 –Romans 12:7-8 NLT

 When you decide to take the step of faith of living out the call on your life, God will do things through you that you never thought possible.
 You will see the impact of the gift He has given you in people and you will be amazed.
 And like Elisha, when that surrender is wholehearted, your life will be blessed.
-Again, in ways you never thought possible.
+Again, in ways you never dreamed possible.
 It may not always be easy, but the rewards far outweigh the burdens you may face.
-And God will continue to bless the commitment you have made for his glory.
+And God will continue to bless the commitment you have made for His glory.

 So, take a look inside yourself.
 What can you do for the Lord?
 Really think about it…

 Awesome, now go do something about it.
 Change the world for the glory of God.